ztalbot2000/crosstool-arm-osx/README.md

 ---------------------------
 The script downloads, compiles and installs all necessary software.
 The only prerequisite I know of is to have the latest version of XCode and have the command line tools installed.
 It works for me without modification on OSX 10.13.3 with XCode 9.2

+*** The purpose is to eventually have a full script that builds on OSX and will compile the latest Linux with RT patches and with LinuxCnC.

 How the build Script Works
 ---------------------------------